 - Shortcuts and show notes do the same job.
-It is the matter of the size each takes on the home screen.
+It is a matter of the size each takes on the home screen.

 - Note list offers to view all notes, pinned notes, reminders, and labels.

-- The second widget is called quick capture which is similar to create a note widget of Samsung Notes.
+- The Quick Capture widget is similar to the “create a new note widget” of Samsung Notes.

-- The app offers an option to enable or disable synchronisation.
+- Sync: The app offers an option to enable or disable synchronization.

-- It provides an option to import data from a phone, Samsung account, and from Google Drive.
+- Importing data: It allows importing data from a phone, Samsung account, and Google Drive.

-- The app can create a doc file and send the note to Google Docs.
+- Doc file: The app can create a Google Doc file and send the note to Google Docs.

-The blog post: Samsung Notes vs Google Keep covered the essential topics.
-The blog post is the first version and will be updated accordingly.
-I hope the information was useful.
-Please let me know which app you will be using, so visitors can easily choose between the two.
-Also, subscribe to the newsletter for future updates.
+Samsung Notes vs. Google Keep covered the essential topics.
+I hope the information was helpful.
+Please let me know which app you will use so others can choose between the two.

 My name is Madhsudhan Khemchandani.
 I have a bachelor’s degree in Software Engineering (Honours).
 I have been writing articles on apps and software for over five years.
 I have also made over 200 videos on YouTube.
 Read more about me on the About page.